Apply

 Policy

-All members of the University community have the right to work, teach, research, study and otherwise participate in activities connected to the University in an environment that is free from any form of sexual violence/misconduct, and the University expects all members of the University community to abide by this policy in connection with all University matters.
+All members of the University community have the right to work, teach, research, study and otherwise participate in activities connected to the University in an environment that is free from any form of sexual violence/misconduct.
+All of those subject to this Policy are responsible for creating a culture of consent, respect, dignity and inclusivity; and for contributing to an environment in which individuals feel safe and supported in disclosing experiences of sexual violence/ misconduct or making the University aware of conditions conducive to sexual violence/ misconduct.

 The University is committed to: